ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 Abort:
 : Calling `Abort` on a UDP Connection is identical to calling `Close`.

+## TLS {#tls}

+The mapping of a TLS stream abstraction into the application is equivalent to the contract provided by TCP (see {{tcp}}), and builds upon many of the actions of TCP connections.

+Connectedness: Connected

+Data Unit: Byte-stream

+Connection Object:
+: Connection objects represent a single TLS connection running over a TCP connection between two hosts.

+Initiate:
+: Calling `Initiate` on a TLS Connection causes it to first initiate a TCP connection.
+Once the TCP protocol is Ready, the TLS handshake will be performed as a client (starting by sending a `client_hello`, and so on).

+InitiateWithSend:
+: Early idempotent data is supported by TLS 1.3, and sends encrypted application data in the first TLS message when performing session resumption.
+For older versions of TLS, or if a session is not being resumed, the initial data will be delayed until the TLS handshake is complete.
+TCP Fast Option can also be enabled automatically.

+Ready:
+: A TLS Connection is ready once the underlying TCP connection is Ready, and TLS handshake is also complete and keys have been established to encrypt application data.

+InitiateError:
+: In addition to TCP initiation errors, TLS can generate errors during its handshake.
+Examples of error include a failure of the peer to successfully authenticate, the peer rejecting the local authentication, or a failure to match versions or algorithms.

+ConnectionError:
+: TLS connections will generate TCP errors, or errors due to failures to rekey or decrypt received messages.

+Listen:
+: Calling `Listen` for TLS listens on TCP, and sets up received connections to perform server-side TLS handshakes.

+ConnectionReceived:
+: TLS Listeners will deliver new connections once they have successfully completed both TCP and TLS handshakes.

+Clone:
+: As with TCP, calling `Clone` on a TLS Connection creates a new Connection with equivalent parameters.
+The two Connections are otherwise independent.

+Send:
+: Like TCP, TLS does not preserve message boundaries.
+Although application data is framed natively in TLS, there is not a general guarantee that these TLS messages represent semantically meaningful application stream boundaries.
+Rather, sending data on a TLS Connection only guarantees that the application data will be transmitted in an encrypted form.
+Marking Messages as Final causes a `close_notify` to be generated once the data has been written.

+Receive:
+: Like TCP, TLS delivers a stream of bytes without any Message delineation.
+The data is decrypted prior to being delivered to the application.
+If a `close_notify` is received, the stream-wide Message will be delivered with EndOfMessage set.

+Close:
+: Calling `Close` on a TLS Connection indicates that the Connection should be gracefully closed by sending a `close_notify` to the peer and waiting for a corresponding `close_notify` before delivering the `Closed` event.

+Abort:
+: Calling `Abort` on a TCP Connection indicates that the Connection should be immediately closed by sending a `close_notify`, optionally preceded by `user_canceled`, to the peer.
+Implementations do not need to wait to receive `close_notify` before delivering the `Closed` event.

+## DTLS

+DTLS follows the same behavior as TLS ({{tls}}), with the notable exception of not inheriting behavior directly from TCP.
+Differences from TLS are detailed below, and all cases not explicitly mentioned should be considered the same as TLS.

+Connectedness: Connected

+Data Unit: Datagram

+Connection Object:
+: Connection objects represent a single DTLS connection running over a set of UDP ports between two hosts.

+Initiate:
+: Calling `Initiate` on a DTLS Connection causes it reserve a UDP local port, and begin sending handshake messages to the peer over UDP.
+These messages are reliable, and will be automatically retransmitted.

+Ready:
+: A DTLS Connection is ready once the TLS handshake is complete and keys have been established to encrypt application data.

+Send:
+: Sending over DTLS does preserve message boundaries in the same way that UDP datagrams do.
+Marking a Message as Final does send a `close_notify` like TLS.

+Receive:
+: Receiving over DTLS delivers one decrypted Message for each received DTLS datagram.
+If a `close_notify` is received, a Message will be delivered that is marked as Final.

+## HTTP

+HTTP requests and responses map naturally into Messages, since they are delineated chunks of data with metadata that can be sent over a transport.
+To that end, HTTP can be seen as the most prevalent framing protocol that runs on top of streams like TCP, TLS, etc.

+In order to use a transport Connection that provides HTTP Message support, the establishment and closing of the connection can be treated as it would without the framing protocol.
+Sending and receiving of Messages, however, changes to treat each Message as a well-delineated HTTP request or response, with the content of the Message representing the body, and the Headers being provided in Message metadata.

+Connectedness: Multiplexing Connected

+Data Unit: Message

+Connection Object:
+: Connection objects represent a flow of HTTP messages between a client and a server, which may be an HTTP/1.1 connection over TCP, or a single stream in an HTTP/2 connection.

+Initiate:
+: Calling `Initiate` on an HTTP connection intiates a TCP or TLS connection as a client.

+Clone:
+: Calling `Clone` on an HTTP Connection opens a new stream on an existing HTTP/2 connection when possible.
+If the underlying version does not support multiplexed streams, calling `Clone` simply creates a new parallel connection.

+Send:
+: When an application sends an HTTP Message, it is expected to provide HTTP header values as a MessageContext in a canonical form, along with any associated HTTP message body as the Message data.
+The HTTP header values are encoded in the specific version format upon sending.

+Receive:
+: HTTP Connections deliver Messages in which HTTP header values attached to MessageContexts, and HTTP bodies in Message data.

+Close:
+: Calling `Close` on an HTTP Connection will only close the underlying TLS or TCP connection if the HTTP version does not support multiplexing.
+For HTTP/2, for example, closing the connection only closes a specific stream.

+## QUIC {#quic}

+QUIC provides a multi-streaming interface to an encrypted transport.
+Each stream can be viewed as equivalent to a TLS stream over TCP, so a natural mapping is to present each QUIC stream as an individual Connection.
+The protocol for the stream will be considered Ready whenever the underlying QUIC connection is established to the point that this stream's data can be sent.
+For streams after the first stream, this will likely be an immediate operation.

+Closing a single QUIC stream, presented to the application as a Connection, does not imply closing the underlying QUIC connection itself.
+Rather, the implementation may choose to close the QUIC connection once all streams have been closed (often after some timeout), or after an individual stream Connection sends an Abort.

+Connectedness: Multiplexing Connected

+Data Unit: Stream

+Connection Object:
+: Connection objects represent a single QUIC stream on a QUIC connection.

+## HTTP/2 transport

+Similar to QUIC ({{quic}}), HTTP/2 provides a multi-streaming interface.
+This will generally use HTTP as the unit of Messages over the streams, in which each stream can be represented as a transport Connection.
+The lifetime of streams and the HTTP/2 connection should be managed as described for QUIC.

+It is possible to treat each HTTP/2 stream as a raw byte-stream instead of a carrier for HTTP messages, in which case the Messages over the streams can be represented similarly to the TCP stream (one Message per direction, see {{tcp}}).

+Connectedness: Multiplexing Connected

+Data Unit: Stream

+Connection Object:
+: Connection objects represent a single HTTP/2 stream on a HTTP/2 connection.

 ## SCTP

 To support sender-side stream schedulers (which are implemented on the sender side),